 In Rev. Proc.
-2020-32, the IRS released the inflation-adjusted amounts for 2020 relevant to HSAs and high deductible health plans (HDHPs).
+2021-25, the IRS released the inflation adjusted amounts for 2022 relevant to Health Savings Accounts (HSAs) and high deductible health plans (HDHPs).
 The table below summarizes those adjustments and other applicable limits.

 Out-of-Pocket Limits Applicable to Non-Grandfathered Plans